Sian Proctor: Astronomy in Chile Educator Ambassadors Program (ACEAP) (2016)

-In 2016 she was selected as a ACEAP Ambassador.
+In 2016, she was selected as a ACEAP Ambassador.
 A program from the National Science Foundation (NSF) that sends K–16 formal and informal astronomy educators to US astronomy facilities in Chile.
 During the summer of 2016, she joined eight other ambassadors as they visited Cerro Tololo Inter-American Observatory (CTIO), Gemini South Observatory, and the Atacama Large Millimeter-submillimeter Array (ALMA).

 Proctor returned to San Pedro, Chile in 2017 to engage in STEM education outreach activities with the local high school and surrounding community.

-NOAA Teacher At Sea (2017)
+NOAA Teacher at Sea (2017)

-She participated in the National Oceanic and Atmospheric Administration (NOAA) Teacher At Sea program in 2017.
+She participated in the National Oceanic and Atmospheric Administration (NOAA) Teacher at Sea program in 2017.
 The program was started in 1990 and provides teachers with research experience working at sea.
-In her case, during three weeks she conducted pollock research in Bering Sea on the fisheries vessel the Oscar Dyson and detailed her experience for the blog of NOAA.
+In her case, during three weeks she conducted pollock research in the Bering Sea on the fisheries vessel Oscar Dyson and detailed her experience for the blog of NOAA.

-Science comunication
+Science communication

-She is an international speaker, communicating about science education, lidership, spacial simulations, sustainable foods and diversity in science.
-Furthermore, she has given several TEDx talks.
+She is an international speaker, communicating about science education, leadership, spacial simulations, sustainable foods and diversity in science.
+Furthermore, she has given several TEDx Talks.
+In 2025, her space flown pressure suit has been put on display at the Smithsonian Air and Space Museum in Washington DC.

-Appearances in television

-Her scientific career and work have been motive of multiple appearances in television, among whihc it can be found: